M2Team/NanaBox/ReadMe.md

 - NanaBox needs elevated privilege via UAC because HCN API in Windows 11 Build 22621 will return ERROR_ACCESS_DENIED even add the current user to the Hyper-V Administrators user group.
 Windows 10 don't have that issue.
+- Due to HCS API limitation, the guest only supports UEFI Class 3 or UEFI without CSM or Hyper-V Gen 2 VM.

 ## Development Roadmap